Multiple sclerosis: What you need to know

 Vision problems: Some people may experience double or blurred vision, a partial or total loss of vision, or red-green color distortion.
 This usually affects one eye at a time.
 Inflammation of the optic nerve can result in pain when the eye moves.
 Vision problems are an early sign of MS.

 Gait and mobility changes: MS can change the way people walk, because of muscle weakness and problems with balance, dizziness, and fatigue.

-Emotional changes and depression: Demyelination and nerve-fiber damage in the brain can trigger emotional changes, apart from the challenges of adjusting to the diagnosis of MS, an unpredictable, disabling disorder.
-Research has linked MS with a 50 percent chance of depression.
+Emotional changes and depression: Demyelination and nerve-fiber damage in the brain can trigger emotional changes.

 Less common symptoms include:

 - speech disorders

 There is also a higher risk of:

 These can impact a person's work and social life.

 In the later stages, people may experience changes in perception and thinking and sensitivity to heat.